NiceMLT/til/README.md

 **3/7/2019** -  A litle more meta today: 21 days to make a habit.
 I reminded Walden of that this morning.
 I made it 2 weeks and forgot.
 Don't beat yourself up but do hold yourself accountable.

 **3/11/2019** - You can nest PropTypes.
 This is nifty `PropTypes.arrayOf(PropTypes.oneOfType([`.

+**3/12/2019** - A group of hedgehogs is called an array, which means that everything in an array is a hedgehog.
+This is amazing.